VR-Rathod/Code-Note/pages/DSA Algo & System Design.md

 keywords: "DSA, data structures, algorithms, system design, technical interview, arrays, trees, graphs, sorting, design patterns, scalability, coding interview, dsa notes, dsa cheatsheet, dsa guide, algorithm reference, competitive programming, VR-Rathod, Code-Note, code note vr, vr book"
 ---

-- # OOP consepts
+- # OOP Concepts
+	- ## The **core concepts** of OOP are **14** :-
 	  collapsed:: true
+		- [[Class]] - Blueprint for creating objects, defining properties and methods.
+Allocates no memory itself — only its instances do. logseq.order-list-type:: number
+		- [[Constructor]] - Special method that automatically runs when an object is created, used to initialize attributes with starting values. logseq.order-list-type:: number
+		- [[Destructors]] - Cleanup method called when an object is destroyed or goes out of scope; releases resources (memory, file handles, connections). logseq.order-list-type:: number
+		- [[Object]] - A concrete instance of a class.
+Holds its own copy of attributes and accesses shared class methods via reference. logseq.order-list-type:: number
+		- [[Encapsulation]] - Bundling data and methods into a class and restricting direct access to internal state using access modifiers (public / protected / private). logseq.order-list-type:: number
+		- [[Abstraction]] - Hiding complex implementation details and exposing only essential, relevant features to the user of the class. logseq.order-list-type:: number
+		- [[Inheritance]] - A child class derives (inherits) attributes and methods from a parent class, enabling code reuse and specialization.
+Represents an **is-a** relationship. logseq.order-list-type:: number
+		- [[Polymorphism]] - One interface, many behaviors.
+Objects of different types can be treated as a common base type, and the correct method is called at runtime. logseq.order-list-type:: number
+		- [[Composition]] - Building complex objects by embedding simpler objects inside them (**has-a** relationship, strong dependency — child cannot exist without parent). id:: 67e63024-2a0a-4a19-aff1-05ad33f056cf logseq.order-list-type:: number
+		- [[Interface]] - A contract (pure abstract definition) that a class must fulfill, listing method signatures without any implementation body. logseq.order-list-type:: number
+		- [[Method Overloading]] - Defining multiple methods with the **same name** but **different parameter lists** within the same class (compile-time polymorphism). logseq.order-list-type:: number
+		- [[Method Overriding]] - A subclass redefines a method inherited from the parent class to change or extend its behavior (runtime polymorphism). logseq.order-list-type:: number
+		- [[Static Methods and Class Methods]] - Methods that belong to the **class itself**, not to individual instances.
+Static methods have no `self`/`cls`; class methods receive the class as their first argument. logseq.order-list-type:: number
+		- [[Dynamic Binding]] (Late Binding) - The process of resolving which method implementation to invoke at **runtime** based on the actual object type, not the declared type. logseq.order-list-type:: number
+	-
-	- ## The  **core concepts**  of OOP are indeed  **14** :-
+	- ## **Additional related concepts** or **design patterns** that extend OOP :- collapsed:: true
+		- ### 🔗 Object Relationships
 		  collapsed:: true
-		- [[Class]] - Blueprint for creating objects, defining properties and methods. logseq.order-list-type:: number
-		- [[Constructor]] - Special method for initializing objects when created. logseq.order-list-type:: number
-		- [[Destructors]] - Method for cleaning up when an object is destroyed or goes out of scope. logseq.order-list-type:: number
+			- [[Delegation]] - One object forwards a responsibility to another helper object rather than inheriting from it.
+			- [[Association]] - A general **uses-a** relationship between two classes (looser than Composition/Aggregation — no ownership implied).
+			- [[Aggregation]] - A **has-a** relationship where the child object can exist **independently** of the parent (weak ownership). e.g., a `Team` has `Players`, but players exist without the team.
+			- [[Mixin]] - A class that provides reusable functionality to other classes without being a true parent class (no strict is-a relationship).
+			- [[Abstract Classes]] - Classes that **cannot be instantiated** directly; may contain both abstract (unimplemented) and concrete (implemented) methods.
+			- [[Message Passing]] - The fundamental OOP communication mechanism — objects interact by sending messages (calling each other's methods) rather than sharing memory directly.
+		- ### 🏗️ Design Quality Principles
+		  collapsed:: true
+			- [[Loose Coupling and High Cohesion]] - Reducing hard dependencies between components (loose coupling) while keeping each class focused on a single purpose (high cohesion).
+			- [[DRY Principle]] - **Don't Repeat Yourself** — every piece of knowledge/logic should have a single, authoritative representation in the codebase.
+			- [[YAGNI Principle]] - **You Aren't Gonna Need It** — only build what is immediately required; avoid speculative features.
+			- [[Law of Demeter]] - A module should only call methods of its **immediate friends**, not of objects returned by those friends (principle of least knowledge). `obj.getA().getB().doSomething()` violates this.
+		- ### 🎨 Creational Design Patterns
+		  collapsed:: true
+			- [[Factory Pattern]] - Creating objects without specifying the exact concrete class — delegates instantiation to a factory method.
+			- [[Abstract Factory Pattern]] - Creates families of related or dependent objects without specifying their concrete classes.
+			- [[Builder Pattern]] - Constructs complex objects step by step, cleanly separating the construction logic from the final representation.
+			- [[Prototype Pattern]] - Creates new objects by **cloning** (copying) an existing prototype object instead of building from scratch.
+			- [[Singleton Pattern]] - Ensures a class has **only one instance** globally and provides a controlled access point to it.
+		- ### 🔁 Behavioral Design Patterns
+		  collapsed:: true
+			- [[Observer Pattern]] - Defines a one-to-many dependency — when one object (subject) changes state, all its observers are notified automatically.
+			- [[Strategy Pattern]] - Defines a family of algorithms, encapsulates each one, and makes them interchangeable at runtime.
+			- [[Command Pattern]] - Encapsulates a request as an object, enabling parameterization, queuing, logging, and undo/redo operations.
-		- [[Object]] - An instance of a class containing data and behavior. logseq.order-list-type:: number
+			- [[Template Method Pattern]] - Defines the skeleton of an algorithm in a base class and lets subclasses fill in specific steps without changing the structure.
-		- [[Encapsulation]] - Bundling data and methods, restricting direct access to an object's internal state. logseq.order-list-type:: number
-		- [[Abstraction]] - Hiding complex implementation details and exposing only essential features. logseq.order-list-type:: number
-		- [[Inheritance]] - Mechanism by which one class derives properties and behaviors from another. logseq.order-list-type:: number
-		- [[Polymorphism]] - Ability for objects of different types to be treated as instances of a common superclass. logseq.order-list-type:: number
-		- [[Composition]] - Creating complex objects by combining simpler objects, a "has-a" relationship. id:: 67e63024-2a0a-4a19-aff1-05ad33f056cf logseq.order-list-type:: number
-		- [[Interface]] - Defines a contract that classes must follow, without providing implementation. logseq.order-list-type:: number
-		- [[Method Overloading]] - Defining multiple methods with the same name but different parameters. logseq.order-list-type:: number
-		- [[Method Overriding]] - Redefining a method in a subclass to change its behavior. logseq.order-list-type:: number
-		- [[Static Methods and Class Methods]] - Methods that belong to the class rather than instances. logseq.order-list-type:: number
-		- [[Dynamic Binding (Late Binding)]] - Resolving method calls at runtime based on the object type. logseq.order-list-type:: number
+			- [[Iterator Pattern]] - Provides a standard way to sequentially access elements of a collection without exposing its underlying structure.
+		- ### 🏛️ Structural Design Patterns
+		  collapsed:: true
+			- [[Decorator Pattern]] - Dynamically wraps an object to add new behavior **without** altering its original class.
+			- [[Adapter Pattern]] - Converts the interface of one class into another that the client expects — a "translator" between incompatible interfaces.
+			- [[Facade Pattern]] - Provides a simplified, unified interface to a complex subsystem of classes.
+			- [[Proxy Pattern]] - A surrogate object that controls access to another object (for lazy loading, access control, caching, etc.).
 	-
-	- ## **additional related concepts** or **design patterns** that can supplement or extend OOP are:-
-		- [[Delegation]] - One object handing over responsibilities to another.
-		- [[Mixin]] - A class that provides functionality to other classes without being a parent class.
-		- [[Abstract Classes]] - Classes that cannot be instantiated and may contain abstract methods.
-		- [[Loose Coupling and High Cohesion]] - Reducing dependencies between components and ensuring focused class responsibilities
-		- [[Factory Pattern]] - Creating objects without specifying the exact class of object to be created.
-		- [[Observer Pattern]] - Notifying multiple objects about state changes in another object.
-		- [[Singleton Pattern]] - Ensuring a class has only one instance and providing a global point of access.
+	- ## **SOLID Principles** — 5 rules for clean OOP design :-
+	  collapsed:: true
+		- [[Single Responsibility Principle (SRP)]] - A class should have **one and only one reason to change** — it should do exactly one thing. logseq.order-list-type:: number
+		- [[Open Closed Principle (OCP)]] - Software entities should be **open for extension** but **closed for modification** — add new behavior without touching existing code. logseq.order-list-type:: number
+		- [[Liskov Substitution Principle (LSP)]] - Objects of a subclass must be substitutable for objects of the parent class **without breaking** program correctness. logseq.order-list-type:: number
+		- [[Interface Segregation Principle (ISP)]] - Prefer **many small, specific interfaces** over one large general-purpose interface — clients should not be forced to implement methods they don't need. logseq.order-list-type:: number
+		- [[Dependency Inversion Principle (DIP)]] - High-level modules should not depend on low-level modules; **both should depend on abstractions** (interfaces/abstract classes), not concrete implementations. logseq.order-list-type:: number
 -
 - # Complexity Analysis
 	- [[Complexity Analysis]] - Complete guide to time and space complexity, Big O notation, and algorithm mathematics.
 -
 - # Data Structures
 	- ## Linear Data Structures:
+	  collapsed:: true
 		- 1) [[Arrays]] - Contiguous memory structures covering static and dynamic arrays, multi-dimensional indexing, and amortized time analysis.
 		- 2) [[Linked Lists]] - Sequential data nodes covering singly, doubly, and circular configurations with insertion/deletion algorithms.
 		- 3) [[Stacks]] - LIFO (Last-In, First-Out) operations, execution call stacks, and monotonic stack patterns for range queries.